Malikeh97/csc2516-final-project/README.md

 ## Validation

 For validation along with the loss function BLEU, CIDEr and other metrics were evaluated on the saved generated captions.
-`vizwiz_caption_evaluation.ipynb` uses the evalutation code in `vizwiz_eval_cap` to calclate these.
-This code was obtained from [here](https://github.com/Yinan-Zhao/vizwiz-caption)
+`vizwiz_caption_evaluation.ipynb` uses the evalutation code in `vizwiz_eval_cap` to calculate these.
+This code was obtained from [here](https://github.com/Yinan-Zhao/vizwiz-caption).

-The generated captions and resulting scores are stored in the `validation results/` directory
+The generated captions and resulting scores are stored in the `validation results/` directory.

 ## Testing

-Testing on all models was preformed using `testing.py` to generate image caption pairs and TSNE plots of the leared image and word latent spaces.
-These results are saved in the `test results/` directory
+Testing on all models was preformed using `testing.py` to generate image-caption pairs and TSNE plots of the learned image and word latent spaces.
+These results are saved in the `test results/` directory.